 DATA STUDIO

-You can use these queries to build a nice dashboard using the Google Data Studio.
+You can use these queries to build a friendly dashboard using Google Data Studio.
 This is what I got done.

-You want to build your own dashboard, you can get started by creating a new report, drop a chart onto the report and then you will need to create a new Data Source.
+If you want to build your dashboard, you can get started by creating a new report, dropping a chart onto the report and then you will need to create a new Data Source.

-Which you can set to BigQuery Connector.
-From there, you select your project, your dataset, and then your table set or table views.
+You can set it to BigQuery Connector.
+You select your project, your dataset, and then your table set or table views.
 From that moment, you can start using all your data within the Data Studio.
-You can easily refresh the data, by clicking on the Refresh Data button:
+You can easily refresh the data by clicking on the Refresh Data button:

 CONCLUSION